jens-ox/jens-ox.github.io/index.md

 title: Hi!
 ---

-My name is Jens Ochsenmeier, I work in Data Engineering for Robotics at [ArtiMinds Robotics](https://artiminds.com).
+My name is Jens, I work in Data Engineering for Robotics at [ArtiMinds Robotics](https://artiminds.com).
 Previously, I studied Computer Science and Mathematics at the [Karlsruhe Institute of Technology (KIT)](https://kit.edu/) and worked in Data Mining for Production Control at [Daimler AG](https://daimler.com).

 My main interests are